 - 3 whisked eggs

 - 2 cups mashed bananas

-- 1 to 2 tsp coconut extract, to taste
+- 1 to 2 teaspoons coconut extract to taste

-- Add wet mixture to dry mixture and stir with a spatula just until moistened.
+- Add the wet mixture to the dry mixture and stir with a spatula just until moistened.

-- Remove from pan to the wire rack and cool completely.
-Makes 2 loaves.
+- Remove from pans to the wire rack and cool completely.

 Seek Justice, Love Mercy, Walk Humbly.

 From Micah 6:8